sjbennett123/polarlarp/content/current_writeups/clearing_the_garbage/_index.md

 scenes:
   -
     oog:
     ig: City Dump  You are at the city's refuse site.
 All waste products from the city come here.
 The smell is overpowering and being here will cause weakness and disease.
-Every 60 seconds, the marshals will throw a packet into the air above the PCs, calling Cause Weakness or Cause Disease.
-The throw should be as random as possible,
+Every 60 seconds, the marshals throw a packet into the air above the PCs as randomly as possible, calling Cause Weakness or Cause Disease.
     flee_point:
 Treasure: Rat Tails
 Rules_clarification:  Each Rat, when killed, will give a rat tail for the bounty.
 These are in game items.